mWater/mwater-visualization/src/widgets/charts/pivot/README.md

   borderWithin: weight of border within segment (0 = none, 1 = light (default), 2 = medium, 3 = heavy)
   borderAfter: weight of border after segment (0 = none, 1 = light, 2 = medium (default), 3 = heavy)

+  clickAction: null/"scope"/"popup"
+  clickActionPopup: popup id to use if clickAction is "popup"

 intersection:
   valueAxis: axis that determines value to display in cells.
 Must be aggregate